zanoniaustin/CNSE-Class/voters-api/readme.md

-## ToDo API Demo
+## Voter API

 This is a demo application showing many aspects of how to use the Golang Gin framework to create an API.

-It keeps `todo` items in memory for this demo.
-The makefile allows you to exercise the API.
+It keeps `voter` items in memory.
 For example you can load the database, query by item, and so on.

 To see everything you can do you can just run `make` and get help.
 See below.
 Also notice that some of the make targets take parameters.
 To do this you add a key=value on the `make` command line.
 For example, to get a `todo` with an id of `2`. you run `make id=2 get-by-id`